AlineXuh/AlineXuh/README.md

 - 👋 Hi,
-- 👀 I’m interested in Design Graphic
+- 🌱 I’m interested in Design Graphic
-- 🌱 I’m currently learning Front-end development
 - 🎨 I'm also a designer.
 How to find my arts 🪄https://www.instagram.com/linexuh.art/
 - ♍ zodiac sign virgo
 <!---